 In fact, I am pretty loyal to my favorite dishes so when we go to a sushi place, I order my favorite sushi rolls.
 When we visit our favorite Mexican diner, I go for the same Taco Salad with Grilled Shrimp.
 I tried paleo once and said these amazing Paleo Turkey Meatloaf Recipes are healthy and delicious and keep it eating it.
 In fact, I have been ordering the same Barbacoa salad at Chipotle for YEARS.
 No joke.
 I know, pretty boring and blah, but let’s just say, I like consistency.
 And Barbacoa Salad. 😉

 So how did I ever venture to make teriyaki wings at home?
 Answer is simple: my kids.
 As parents, our kids are the driving force behind most of what we do, especially when healing is involved.
 And that includes making teriyaki wings that are sugar free, soy free, and otherwise a much healthier option than the MSG-laden sauce in most markets.

-Having said that, please note this recipe does contain dairy (butter) and starch (cassava) so if you are dairy free, you can sub that for sesame or avocado oil but I love the richness that comes from butter.
+Having said that, please note this recipe does contain dairy (butter) and starch (cassava) so if you are dairy free, you can sub that for sesame or oil and a butter but I love the richness that comes from butter.
 The starch is so low in quantity and is required to help thicken the sauce.
 If you omit cassava flour, the sauce will not be nearly thick enough to stick to the wings.
 Just as delicious though!
 Lastly, the recipe also calls for red pepper flakes which gives this sauce another dimension.
 Peppers are of course nightshades so if you are sensitive, feel free to omit.